 A VPN will slow down your connection, and on public WiFi, this can be an issue for usability.
 In our tests, we compare VPNs in terms of the speeds they offer.
-The slowdown on best VPNs is negligible.
-So if performance is important to you, you can use our comparison charts to find the fastest VPN for your budget.
+The slowdown on the best VPNs is negligible.
+So if performance is important to you, check out our Best VPNs for 2018 to find the fastest VPN for your budget.

 5. Delete the Network When You’re Done